teaching-on-testbeds/hello-chameleon/index.md

 user@username:~$
 ```

-Run the code below and you will get the exact command which you have to use in your local terminal
+Run the code below and you will get the exact command which you have to use in your local terminal.

 ``` python
 print(f'scp -i ~/.ssh/id_rsa_chameleon cc@{reserved_fip}:/home/cc/hello.txt .')
 ```

-Now we have transfered hello.txt from remote host to our laptop.
-Now we can open that file edit it in any of the editor and then try transfering the same to remote host.
+We have successfully transferred "hello.txt" from the remote host to our laptop.
+We can now open the file in any text editor, make changes as necessary, and then attempt to transfer the updated file back to the remote host.

 ``` shell
 user@username:~$ scp hello.txt cc@reserved_fip:/home/cc/chameleon/